-NBR O-Rings (Nitrile Rubber)
+NBR O-Rings (Buna-N / Nitrile Rubber)

 The industry-standard sealing material for hydraulic systems, fuel lines and petroleum-based fluid applications.